The worm Ouroboros (review)

 Lately I’ve been trying to read as much ‘classic’ fantasy as I can.
 My main criteria for counting a work as a classic has been (1) the work or author is prominent in Gygax’s Appendix N; or (2) it was written before the resurgence of epic fantasy in the early 1980s (which I, rightly or wrongly, attribute largely to the success of D&D and the renewed interest in the Lord of the Rings due to the film, television specials, and general fantasy revival of the period), or (3) it is mentioned in the wargame Hordes of the Things.

 The Worm Ouroboros by E.R.
-Eddison certainly meets criteria (2), and for some reason I thought I’d seen it listed in BOTH the DMG and HOTT, but somehow neither mention it.
+Eddison certainly meets criteria (2), and for some reason I thought I’d seen it listed in BOTH the Dungeon Masters Guide and Hordes Of The Things, but somehow neither mention it.
 I must have just run into repeated references to it in other sources…otherwise I’m not sure why I held it in such esteem, sight unseen.
 I suppose I’ve seen it mentioned positively in various blogs and surveys of fantasy literature, but however I first heard of it, I’m glad I did.
 It is magnificent.
 I agree with a lot of other readers who comment that the ‘induction,’ which introduces the story as taking place on the planet Mercury, visited by an Earthling after a dream-like journey, is very odd; the more so because the Earthling disappears from the story around chapter two, without ever being of any import to the plot.
 Odd but not a fatal flaw by any means.

 You can download a reading of it here, or get a text version here (it is out of copyright).
 I read the Dover reprint, but will have to check out the reading some time.

-There are reviews and synopses aplenty all around the internet, so I there is not much for me to add, except to say I found much, much better than I expected.
+There are reviews and synopses aplenty all around the internet, so there is not much for me to add, except to say I found it much, much better than I expected.
 I had read some criticism of the goofy names and place-names (apparently Eddison had created the characters and story as a child, and returned to it as an adult to actually write it, but did not have the stomach to change the names), and I was a little put off at first by the extremely antiquated prose, although as I read on, I grew to like it more and more, and savored it.
 The Elizabethan prose is really beautiful, even when the narration describes death and dismemberment.
 It is not a book you can tear through in one night, but why would you want to?
-The story line is interesting, the characters are vivid (although you want to keep notes to keep some of the names straight), and world draws you in.
+The story line is interesting, the characters are vivid (although you may want to keep notes to keep some of the names straight), and world draws you in.

-The world of the book is called “Mercury” although really it is an alternate Earth; in fact the Greek gods are invoked by the characters and the world is inhabited predominantly by humans, although they call themselves Demons, Witches, Ghouls, Imps, Pixies, Foliots, and Goblins.
+The world of the book is called “Mercury” although really it is an alternate Earth; in fact the Greek gods are invoked by the characters and the world is inhabited predominantly by humans though they call themselves Demons, Witches, Ghouls, Imps, Pixies, Foliots, and Goblins.
 An early chapter mentions that the Demons are horned, but this is never mentioned again and it may be a reference to their helmets.

 The story tells of a war between the Demons and Witches, which involves several pitched battles, and an expedition to recover a Demon lord who is magically kidnapped to a surreal ‘underworld’ (which is actually atop a mountain).
 His brother eventually reaches the mountain-prison, after battling a manticore and taming a hippogriff.
 Part of his journey is obstructed by various hellish visions, including one of his trapped brother: